magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 > before reload the Login Form page

 Repeat all the interactive tests you did.
-I know, it's boring, but at least you will be proud of the CLJ/CLJS community you're now part of.
+I know, it's boring, but at least you will be proud of the CLJ/CLJS community you're now a part of.

 We satisfied all the five requirements we started from:

-* select a good server-side validator library
+* select a good server-side validation library
 * verify its portability from CLJ to CLJS
 * port the library from CLJ to CLJS
 * define a set of validators to be shared between the server and the